luciomartinez/rch/README.md

 ## Wishlist

- - The target directory has to be full path.
-You should be able to enter relative paths too.
-I promese to change it quickly!

  - It doesn't like special characters.
 For instance, entering `/` would break it.
 That's sad :(
-   If you have a cool idea that may fix this, please share it!
+   If you have a cool idea that may fix this, please share it! :)

 ## LICENSE